China May FDI falls by most in 16 months as economy slows

 To bolster flagging growth, Beijing has announced a series of modest stimulus measures since April, including lowering reserve requirements for some banks to release more money for loans.

-Business surveys in the last week signal activity may be starting to stabilise, but a slight pick-up in parts of the economy does not mean a solid, broader recovery is under way.
+Business surveys in the last week signal activity may be starting to stabilize, but a slight pick-up in parts of the economy does not mean a solid, broader recovery is under way.

 But the Commerce Ministry sounded hopeful on Tuesday.

-"Trade growth is expected to stabilise in the coming months," Shen Danyang, the ministry's spokesman, told a regular monthly briefing.
+"Trade growth is expected to stabilize in the coming months," Shen Danyang, the ministry's spokesman, told a regular monthly briefing.

 "Beijing has launched a slew of measures to underpin the trade sector and we can see exporters' sentiment is also being boosted."